linxubo/linxubo.github.io/_pages/home.md

  **We are looking for passionate graduate(1 PhD & 1 Master)/undergraduate students and [Postdocs](https://mp.weixin.qq.com/s/ATp7IxuU69CKsQDyIiPeSg) to join the team!**

-**We are guest-editing a research topic on "[Molecular Modeling and Simulations of Biological Processes at Cell Membranes](https://www.frontiersin.org/research-topics/22952/molecular-modeling-and-simulations-of-biological-processes-at-cell-membranes#overview)" in Frontiers in Molecular Biosciences (IF=5.246).
+**We are guest-editing a research topic on "[Molecular Modeling and Simulations of Biological Processes at Cell Membranes II](https://www.frontiersin.org/research-topics/37828/molecular-modeling-and-simulations-of-biological-processes-at-cell-membranes-volume-ii)" in Frontiers in Molecular Biosciences (IF=5.246).
 Welcome to contribute!**

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->